-Decorative Gravel is typically made up of a variety of small stones and has a large number of uses, including transforming your garden, drive, path or pond creating an area that is functional and looks great.
+Decorative Gravel is typically made up of a variety of small stones and has a large number of uses, including transforming your garden, driveways, paths, water features or ponds into an area that is functional and looks great.
 It can also be mixed with cement to create roads.

 Gravel is formed as the result of weathering, which is why gravel tends to – although doesn’t always – have a smooth surface.
 Although it is naturally formed, Gravel is normally quarried from Gravel Pits that are most commonly found in Southern England.

 The gravel that you buy is most likely to be Pea Gravel that is a pea-sized rock, rounded in shape and with a smooth surface, or Crushed Granite Gravel that isn’t smooth but is ideal for patio areas.